ibm-cloud-docs/dl/getting-started.md

 * Bring Your Own IP (BYOIP) address to create native connectivity between your on-premises environment and {{site.data.keyword.cloud_notm}}
 * Support for new connect speeds for high bandwidth through {{site.data.keyword.dl_short}} Connect (10, 25, 40, 50, and 100 Gbps).
 * Direct Link connections to and from transit gateways.
-* Support for BGP Message Digest 5 (MD5) authentication.
+* Support for BGP Message Digest 5 (MD5) Authentication and Bidirectional Forwarding Detection (BFD).

 ## {{site.data.keyword.dl_short}} Dedicated
 {: #get-started-with-direct-link-dedicated}